 My journey with dogs started in childhood and since 1989 Labradors has always been part of my family.
-My passion for this breed has evolved into breeding and showing Labradors, as I wanted to share the joy that this amazing breed brings to families and with the rest of the world.
+My passion for this breed has evolved into breeding and showing Labradors as I wanted to share the joy that this amazing breed brings.
 This is my story …

 Then followed Amadeus

 Many years later, in 1989, after marriage and the birth of my 3rd child we wanted to get a family-dog.
 A friend told me that parents with young children need not look any further than a Labrador!
 Our minds were made up, and the big search for a Labrador puppy started.
 We found a yellow male Labrador pup, and we called him Amadeus (after Mozart, the composer, a natural choice for me as I am a musician and music teacher!).
 The fact that he chased the chickens was not held against Amadeus because he was such an amazing family pet.
 My eldest daughter was a tiny toddler when she regularly used him as a stepping stone: He was always patient and slept undisturbed while she stood on him whenever she wanted to reach for something on the counter!
 I was so amazed by the Labrador temperament that I knew I was completely hooked on the Labrador breed.
 They have everything to offer that people most adore in dogs.
 In respect and appreciation for what Amadeus has taught me about the remarkable values of a true Labrador, I honored his memory by naming my breeding kennel after him – Amadeuze Labradors!